 This series of projects involved four workshops, one to make drawings and three to make photographic stories with audio narrations expressing the students' sense of place - specifically their home, family, school and environment.

-This annual project with Bolinas-Stinson Middle School offers 7th and 8th grade students the opportunity work together in production teams to make community-based documentaries.
-The films focus on global issues found locally, including: Globalization, Migration, Habitat Preservation, Climate Change, Water, Human Rights, Fuel, Standard of Living, Population Growth, Pollution, Healthcare and Food Supply.
+This annual project with Bolinas-Stinson Middle School offers 7th and 8th grade students the opportunity work together in production teams to make community-based documentaries and individual personal narrative films.
+The group films focus on global issues found locally, including: Globalization, Migration, Habitat Preservation, Climate Change, Water, Human Rights, Fuel, Standard of Living, Population Growth, Pollution, Healthcare and Food Supply.

-This project is a collaboration between Lebanon Middle School teacher Brendan Armstrong and World Story Exchange.
-For two weeks the entire 8th grade made short films reflecting one of LMS's core values: Perseverance, Integrity, Motivation and Excellence.
-Supported by LMS teacher Mark Perry, LMS Parent Teacher Organization and The Byrne Foundation.
+This project is an annual collaboration between Lebanon Middle School teacher Brendan Armstrong and World Story Exchange.
+For three weeks the entire 8th grade made short films reflecting one of LMS PRIDE core values: Leadership, Motivation, Spirit, Perseverance, Respect, Determination, Excellence.
+This project has been annually supported by the LMS Parent Teacher Organization and The Byrne Foundation.

 This project invited the entire 5th grade at Marion Cross School in Norwich, Vermont, USA, to create photographic stories with audio narrations.
 World Story Exchange instructors worked in partnership with art teacher Caitlin Eastman to facilitate the one-week workshop.